How To Clean White Soles Without Damaging Them!

 After the shoes are dry, put them aside, and your shoes are ready to wear.
 You can also store the shoes in a dry environment.
 I recommend adding some packs of silica gel to keep them fresh and good.

-B. Steps to Clean Your White Soles Using Toothpaste
+b.
+Steps to Clean Your White Soles Using Toothpaste

-I can tell you that toothpaste has soft abrasive particles that help remove dirt from numerous dirty surfaces, including shoe soles.
+Toothpaste has soft abrasive particles that help remove dirt from numerous dirty surfaces, including shoe soles.

 • Prepare the cleaning kits that include a non-gel, preferably whitening toothpaste, an old toothbrush, and a damp towel or cleaning sponge